 Does each one of us, of and by ourselves, just ‘know the rules’?
 Can we make our own rules?
 Can we make rules in function of our circumstances?

 Our attitude towards the rules of life, these regulations of getting along with our fellow-men explain human behavior.

 This question falls into the framework of our privileges and responsibilities as members of society.
-How each of us sees him or herself explains our human behavior.
+How each of us sees him or herself is a part of how we explain human behavior.

 This blog post can’t and doesn’t tell us how we should behave.
-It broaches some of the points involved in explaining human behavior.
+It broaches some points involved in how to explain human behavior.
 And the least we can say is that it’s highly complicated!
 It’s not easy to know, teach or enact.

-That said, our future depends on our behavior.
+That said, our future depends on our behavior and how to explain human behavior.
 The Explanation will give you the solution to this dilemma.
-I suggest you download your free copy of ‘Answering the Big Questions in Life‘ to see how open-minded you are to these subjects.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, How Can You Explain Human Behavior?
+Please use the Social Network links just below to share this information from The Explanation, How Can You Explain Human Behavior?
 Like Dylann Roof